How to Become a Nurse Midwife in Colorado: Complete Guide

 Can midwives in Colorado attend home births?

-Yes, both CNMs and CMs can attend home births in Colorado, provided they are licensed and maintain appropriate insurance.
-They also work in hospitals, birth centers, and clinics.
+Yes, both CNMs and CMs can attend planned home births in Colorado, provided they maintain appropriate licensure, prescriptive authority, and professional liability insurance meeting state requirements.
+Midwives also practice in hospitals, freestanding birth centers, outpatient clinics, and community health centers throughout the state.

-Are midwifery services covered by Medicaid in Colorado?
+Are midwifery services covered by insurance in Colorado?

 Ready to begin your journey toward becoming a certified nurse midwife in Colorado?
-Explore comprehensive midwifery education resources and take the first step toward a rewarding career providing essential women’s healthcare services throughout the state.
+Explore comprehensive midwifery education resources and take the first step toward a rewarding career providing essential women’s healthcare services throughout the state, from urban medical centers to rural communities facing critical provider shortages.

 Back to Top